TL;DR

 - Deferment Period: This is the waiting period before the policy starts paying out (e.g., 4, 8, 13, 26, or 52 weeks).
 The longer the deferment period you choose, the cheaper the premium.
 You should align it with any sick pay you receive from your employer.

 - Definition of Incapacity: The best policies use an 'Own Occupation' definition.
-This means the policy will pay out if you are unable to do your specific job.
+This means the policy may pay out if you are unable to do your specific job.
 Less comprehensive definitions ('Suited Occupation' or 'Any Occupation') are harder to claim on and should be chosen with care.

-| Protection Type | Main Purpose | Payout Method | Key Beneficiary |
+| Protection Type | Main Purpose | claim payment Method | Key Beneficiary |

 |---|---|---|---|